damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

  ```
 1. What minimum documentation should the architectural structure provide?
-  - A model specifying the kind of components and their sub-components in the format of a tree  or a graph (refer to example 1 and 2)
+  - A model specifying the kind of components and their sub-components in the format of a tree  or a graph

 2. How to implement the architectural model?
   - Use modeling language for representation, such as